Cities begin discussing refund on liquor license fees due to virus shutdowns

-A bit of relief will be coming soon to local bars and restaurants that have been experiencing financial hardships due to the COVID-19 pandemic.
+A bit of relief might be coming soon to local bars and restaurants that have been experiencing financial hardships due to the COVID-19 pandemic, as some cities move to refund liquor licenses, while others consider the option.

 On Tuesday, the Owatonna City Council approved a resolution to refund a portion of the fees paid for current on-sale liquor licenses, which haven’t been used since March 18.